 1. Build Your Audience

-Before you go looking to work with brands, take some time to build your audience.
-This means consistently creating good, quality content and being present on the various social networks.
-Without regular killer content, you’re just a lonely blogger with only your family and closest friends reading.
+Next, you’ll need to build this audience by consistently creating engaging content and being present on various social networks.
+Without regular content that entertains or informs, you’re just a lonely content creator with only your family and closest friends viewing.

 2. Make it Apparent

-If you want to work with brands, you need to make it easy for companies and PR agencies (these are the people who are running many of the blogger campaigns for large brands and companies) to seek you out.
-Create a special advertising or PR-Friendly tab on your blog, or take it a step further and create a media kit.
+If you want to work with brands, you need to make it easy for companies and PR agencies (these are the people who are running many of the blogger campaigns for large brands and companies) to reach you.
+Designate a page on your blog for advertising or sponsorship requests, create a media kit, and make sure to have your email address listed in your social media profiles.

-Let people know what type of opportunities you are interested in, and the type of companies and products you are willing to work with.
+It should be clear what type of content you create and what your area of expertise is.
+Brands will also want to know your demographics, engagement rates, and stats.
 If this information is hard to find or unavailable, your blog may be passed up for the next one that does have the information.
-Remember to include a method of contact, preferably an email address.
+Remember to regularly check your DMs, comments, and email for messages, brands like working with responsive people.

 3. What are the Benefits?